We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 Chronic Pancreatitis

-This form of pancreatitis occurs mostly in dogs that have previously recovered from acute pancreatitis and its symptoms are a milder version of the symptoms your dog may face when dealing with acute pancreatitis.
+This form of mild pancreatitis occurs mostly in dogs that have previously recovered from acute pancreatitis and its symptoms are a milder version.
 This form can also develop slower than normal pancreatitis and result in fewer severe complications.
-It’s not uncommon for a dog with chronic pancreatitis to have normal results in a blood test or a physical examination and still have chronic pancreatitis.
-Some breeds, including Poodles and Cocker Spaniels, have a predisposition for chronic pancreatitis so many of these dog owners have learned to successfully prevent and/or manage the disease in their dog.
+It’s not uncommon for a dog with chronic pancreatitis to have normal results in a blood test or a physical examination and still have this condition.
+Some breeds, including Poodles and Cocker Spaniels, have a predisposition for chronic pancreatitis so dog owners of these breeds must learn how to successfully prevent and/or manage the disease.

 Keeping Your Dog Comfortable